 28. Hard case – “Oh Sharon, she’s a hard case!”

-Hard case is another name for a person who is witty.
+Hard case is New Zealand lingo for a person who is witty.

 29. Hard out / hard – “Karen is so annoying” “Hard out bro”

-Hard/hard out is used when you agree with someone.
+Hard/hard out is a phrase used when you agree with someone.

 30. Egg – “You’re an egg” or “You’re a rotten egg”

-You will probably need to watch the movie ‘Boy’ to appreciate how to say this word in many different forms.
+You will probably need to watch the movie ‘Boy’ to appreciate how versatile this word is in Kiwi English and how to say it in many different forms.
 It’s used as an insult toward someone.